pongasoft/glu/docs/manual/src/main/sphinx/source/orchestration-engine.rst

   * ``DeploymentService_onStart_executeDeploymentPlan``: called when the deployment plan starts executing
   * ``DeploymentService_post_executeDeploymentPlan``: called after executing a deployment plan

+* Commands

+  * ``CommandsService_pre_executeCommand``: called before executing a command
+  * ``CommandsService_post_executeCommand``: called when the command is complete
+  * ``FileSystemCommandExecutionIOStorage_createInputStream``: called to create the input stream to read the IO of the command from the filesystem
+  * ``FileSystemCommandExecutionIOStorage_createOutputStream``:called to create the output stream to write the IO of the command from the filesystem

 Future hooks
 ^^^^^^^^^^^^